wh1tewolfxx/python-datamatrix-detector/README.md

 This datamatrix detector was implemented using OpenCV and pylibdmtx.
 The detector utilizes a training image or template of a datamatrix to train the detector and set the parameters.
-Once trained, the detector is then used to detect possible datamatrix's.
-Each possible datamatrix is decoded by pylibdmtx, and a border is placed around successfully decoded datamatrix's regardless of orientation.
+Once trained, the detector is then used to detect possible datamatrices.
+Each possible datamatrix is decoded by pylibdmtx, and a border is placed around successfully decoded datamatrices regardless of orientation.

 ## Getting Started